 During the debate over the ACA, "access to health care" became something of a refrain because it is one of the most important policy issues in health care.
 While the ACA eschewed an attempt at federal tort reform, reform at the state level may have important implications for whether individuals can access the care they need.
-Pro-reform groups, such as the AMA, argue that, as a result of the number of meritless malpractice claims and high malpractice insurance premiums, individuals' access to health care is impaired because physicians choose not to practice in areas with high malpractice liability risk, do not provide care to highrisk patients, and avoid certain procedures that may be medically beneficial because the risk of liability is too high.116 Some evidence supports these claims.
-For example, Andrea Carpentieri and several co-authors surveyed members of the American Congress of Obstetricians and Gynecologists-generally considered a high-risk specialty117-in 2015 and found that 40% of those surveyed had made changes to their practice in the last three years as a result of the affordability or availability of malpractice insurance.118 Beyond changing how they practice, many physicians change where they practice as a result of liability costs.
-The AMA explains that "[t]he research provides a convincing argument that physician supply is more plentiful and patients' access to care is enhanced in areas where physicians are under less pressure from the liability system."119
+Pro-reform groups, such as the AMA, argue that, as a result of the number of meritless malpractice claims and high malpractice insurance premiums, individuals' access to health care is impaired because physicians choose not to practice in areas with high malpractice liability risk, do not provide care to high-risk patients, and avoid certain procedures that may be medically beneficial because the risk of liability is too high.
+126 Some evidence supports these claims.
+For example, Andrea Carpentieri and several coauthors surveyed members of the American Congress of Obstetricians and Gynecologists-generally considered a high-risk specialty 127-in 2015 and found that 40% of those surveyed had made changes to their practice in the last three years as a result of the affordability or availability of malpractice insurance.
+128 Beyond changing how they practice, many physicians change where they practice as a result of liability costs.
+The AMA explains that "[t]he research provides a convincing argument that physician supply is more plentiful and patients' access to care is enhanced in areas where physicians are under less pressure from the liability system...."

-The AAJ counters that "[a]necdotal accounts of doctors fleeing states in response to increased insurance premiums have proved to be either unrepresentative isolated events, or flat out false."120 For example, one report from the federal government noted that claims of physicians fleeing high-risk jurisdictions may have been over-stated.121 Pointing to data from the AMA, the
+The AAJ counters that "[a]necdotal accounts of doctors fleeing states in response to increased insurance premiums have proved to be either unrepresentative isolated events, or flat out false."
+For example, one report from the federal government noted that claims of physicians

-115 Joanna M. Shepherd, Uncovering the Silent Victims of the American Medical Liability System, 67 VAND.
+Liability System, 67 VAND.
 L. REV. 151, 151 (2014).